Palashio/libra/info/Reference Manual.md

 CNNHyperModel.build(self, hp)
 ```

-Generates/stores different layers of model with a selection of parameters which the model selects to use during runtime that are optimal
+Generates/stores different layers of neural network model with a selection of parameters which the model selects to use during runtime that are optimal

 *Parameters --*